JacquotQ/GDPR-compliance-with-Glass-Box/README.md

 ## License

-This project is licensed under the CC License.
+This project is licensed under the CC BY-NC-SA 4.0 license.
 See the [LICENSE](LICENSE) file for details.

 ---